Last Updated on December 28, 2024 by Sam Gupta

 This change of mindset could bring, as it did for the organizations discussed above, several benefits outlined below:

-• Faster time-to-market: Since you are cutting the time for preparation of base from the order, the customer can get their orders faster due to reduced lead time.
+- Faster time-to-market: Reducing preparation time helps customers get their orders faster due to reduced lead time.
 This could be a huge edge over your competitors.
 Also, in the case of businesses such as sign manufacturing, faster time-to-market is of paramount importance as time-based triggers drive the demand, such as remodeling or rebranding of a facility.

-• Highly personalized products: This change also allows you to enable personalization aspects of your products, such as walking your customers through a configurable virtual product portal that helps them visualize their selections before they can place the order.
-In the case of ETO, this would not be possible, and you might have limited (otherwise expensive) options for your sales demonstrations, primarily based on case studies or brochures.
+- Highly personalized products: This change also allows you to enable personalization aspects of your products, such as walking your customers through a configurable virtual product portal that helps them visualize their selections before they can place the order.
+This would not be possible with ETO, which has limited (otherwise expensive) options for your sales demonstrations, primarily based on case studies or brochures.
 Product configurators could be a highly effective tool for your sales and marketing teams.

-• Fewer Mistakes: Since we have separated the process of making a base from the rest, there will be fewer mistakes as the process of making the base is standardized and repeated.
+- Fewer Mistakes: Since we have separated the process of making a base from the rest, there will be fewer mistakes as base-making is standardized and repeated.

 ETO manufacturing with CTO